hotrodorm/hotrod/hotrod-project/docs/quick-docs/config/tags/converter.md

 Sometimes modeling a database column *as is* is not convenient for the application.

-It may be that the database does not implement boolean types natively but the table has as number (0 and 1) instead, or that the application could benefit from modeling statuses as Java enums rather than Strings.
+It may be something as simple as the database not implementing boolean types natively or that the application could benefit from modeling statuses as Java enums rather than plain Strings.

-In other cases the reason can be more thechnical.
-Sometimes is much faster to read BLOBs or CLOBs as `java.io.InputStream`s that could potentially be opened and read rather than reading the whole LOB at once.
-In other cases the database or driver use one way of reading a value but a different one to write it.
+In other cases the reason can be more technical.
+Sometimes is much faster to read BLOBs or CLOBs as `java.io.InputStream`s that could potentially be opened (or not at all to avoid cost when not needed) rather than reading the whole LOB every time.
+In other cases the database or driver may use one way of reading a value but a different one to write it.
+There reasons vary but the key aspect is that the data is stored in the database and the application sees it differently.

 In cases like the ones above, a Converter can resolve the problem.
 In short, a converter reads from a database value and converts it on the fly to another one.
 For example, the VARCHAR status column with values `'CRE'`, `'ACC'`, `'REJ'` can be modeled as a Java enum with